NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Upgrading users' devices,
 - Building faster networks,
 - Using more powerful server machines, and
-- Adding more server machines.
+- Using more server machines.

-The first two options usually require users to pay, as they can’t change the web applications themselves.
-Users might need to upgrade their devices or internet plans, or they may look for faster alternative web applications.
+The first two options usually require users to pay, as they cannot change the web applications themselves.
+Users may upgrade their devices or internet plans, or they may look for faster alternative web applications.

 The last three upgrades are paid for by the website owners, which can lead to higher costs for users.
 These upgrades are necessary when the current infrastructure cannot adequately serve users and when software optimizations are not feasible—perhaps because the software is already optimized for the existing hardware, or due to a lack of time or manpower for software optimization.

-Relying on hardware upgrades to solve performance issues should be a last resort, as it can be costly and therefore only affordable for those with significant financial resources.
-Furthermore, the production of hardware and energy consumption for web services compete for physical resources, impacting both other human activities and wildlife.
+Relying on hardware upgrades to solve performance issues should be a last resort, as it can be costly and therefore only affordable for those with financial resources.
+Furthermore, the production of hardware and the consumption of energy for web services compete for physical resources with other human activities and have an environmental impact.

 <figure id="figure-web-infra-bigger">
     <img